steffenkoerner/deep_reinforcement_learning/README.md

 Deep learning is a type of [machine learning](https://en.wikipedia.org/wiki/Machine_learning), which is a type of [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).

-Combining Deep Learning with Reinforcement Algorithm leads to Deep Reinforcement Learning This repository contains my learning progress in Deep Reinforcement Learning.
+Combining Deep Learning with Reinforcement Learning Algorithm leads to Deep Reinforcement Learning.
+This repository contains my learning progress in Deep Reinforcement Learning.

 ## Table of Contents